-This paper accounts for the distribution and interpretation of unmodified bare nouns in Spanish by implementing a flexible domain of existential closure and a structure-driven approach to the mass-count distinction.
-The principal claim is that determinerless nouns are limited to postverbal position because verbs can only existentially bind variables that are introduced by nouns within their c-command domain.
+This paper accounts for the distribution and interpretation of unmodified bare nouns in Spanish by implementing a flexible domain of existential closure and a structural approach to the mass-count distinction.
+The principal claim is that bare nouns are limited to postverbal position because verbs can only existentially bind variables that are introduced by nouns within their c-command domain.
 Bare NPs are interpreted as mass, bare NumPs are interpreted as count, and singularity requires an indefinite determiner that presupposes a cardinality of one.
 Finally, definite uninflected nouns are ambiguous between mass and count readings due to the semantics of maximality.
-When definite determiners combine directly with an NP, they establish a de facto individual that does not necessarily denote an atom.
-Future work will explore whether the proposed analysis can be extended to Italian and to other Romance languages that allow for bare nouns.
+When definite determiners combine directly with an NP, they establish a maximal entity, but one that is not necessarily atomic.
+Future work will explore whether the proposed analysis can be extended to Italian and other Romance languages that allow for determinerless nouns in argument position.